tangentyh/notes-of-tan/javaNotes.md

    - `if (x = 0)` does not compile
    - stored as `int`

-#### primitive types conversation
+#### primitive type conversion

-1. conversation
+1. conversion
-   - legal conversation — types with less information to types with more information, but not vice versa
+   - legal conversion — types with less information to types with more information, but not vice versa
    - type priority -- `double` > `float` > `long` > `int` > `char`
-   - implicit conversation using operators — converted to a common type before the operation is carried out
+   - implicit conversion using operators — converted to a common type before the operation is carried out
      - example -- for `int x`, `x += 3.5` is `x = (int)(x + 3.5)`

 1. casts